yuvipaloozie/Semiconductor-Yield-Optimization-and-RCA/README.md

 ## Results and Evaluations
 This project moves beyond "black box" prediction to provide transparent engineering solutions.
 By implementing the recommended control limit on Sensor 103 and using the cost-optimized detection model, the manufacturing process can significantly reduce scrap rates, translating to estimated savings of **$50,000 - $100,000 per year** (based on projected scrap reduction).

-For further visualization, the code from the notebook has been implemented to generate a process dashboard in Streamlit which simulates live inference on process data for predicting real time yield status.
-The link to the dashboard can be viewed here: https://secom-dash.streamlit.app/

 ---
 ## Future Steps